-4.4.3 Table 5 shows that the existing development generates approximately 1 vehicle trip in each of the peaks.
+4.3.3 Table 5 shows that the existing development generates approximately 1 vehicle trip in each of the peaks.
 Table 6 shows that the proposals will generate 1 vehicle trip in the AM and 3 in the PM peaks.

-4.4.4 The TRICS trip rates do not differentiate between flats of different sizes.
+4.3.4 The TRICS trip rates do not differentiate between flats of different sizes.
 The TRICS data is effectively reporting 'garden gate' trip rates, i.e. as observed at the entrance to a development, and in practice most developments will include a mix of unit sizes.

-4.4.5 An alternative approach is to take a first principles approach to estimating travel demand based on the number of residents.
+4.3.5 An alternative approach is to take a first principles approach to estimating travel demand based on the number of residents.
 The National Travel Survey reports that on average people make 2.6 trips per day.
 The overall demand can therefore be calculated if the occupancy is known.
 This has been calculated based on the maximum occupancy of the available bed spaces.

-4.4.6 The current configuration of two three-bedroom flats could each accommodate up to 6 persons per flat (on the basis of three double sized rooms); a total of 12 people.
-The proposed configuration of two, three-bedroom flats, and two, one bedroom flats which together accommodates up to 11 people (based on two flats with two single and one double room)

-and two one-bedroom flats, which could together accommodate up to 3 people (on the basis of one flat with a double room and one flat with a single room).
+4.3.6 The current configuration of two three-bedroom flats could each accommodate up to 6 persons per flat (on the basis of three double sized rooms); a total of 12 people.
+The proposed configuration of two, three-bedroom flats, which could together accommodate up to 8 people and two one-bedroom flats, which could together accommodate up to 3 people (on the basis of one flat with a double room and one flat with a single room) Totals 11 people.

-4.4.7 The net trip generation as a result of the proposals is shown in Table 7, indicating there will be no net change vehicle trip generation in the AM and PM peak.
-With a net increase of 3 daily trips.
+4.3.7 The net trip generation as a result of the proposals is shown in Table 7, indicating there will be no net change vehicle trip generation in the AM and PM peak.
 This will have a negligible impact on the local road network and cannot be considered significant in line with the test set out in paragraph 111 of the NPPF.